jaredboice/daniel-san/README.md

         effectiveDateStart: '2019-03-20',
         effectiveDateEnd: '2019-12-13',
         currencySymbol: 'USD', // the PRIMARY-OUTPUT currency symbol that everything will be converted to, it represents the outputSymbol parameter in the currencyConversion function
-        // (when using the terminalOptions, the currencySymbol parameter should be exact/case-sensitive as respected by javascripts built-in toLocaleString function - via the Intl api)
+        // (when using the reportingConfig, the currencySymbol parameter should be exact/case-sensitive as respected by javascripts built-in toLocaleString function - via the Intl api)
         currencyConversion: ({ amount, inputSymbol, outputSymbol }) => {
             // a global currency conversion function that will return the converted amount.
             // the amount parameter represents the rule amount (as defined below for each provided rule)